robotraconteur/robotraconteur/README.md

     catkin config --cmake-args -DROBOTRACONTEUR_ROS=1
     catkin build

-Note that SWIG version 4.0.0 MUST be installed before attempting to build the Python bindings.
-Ubuntu Focal includes SWIG 4.0.0, but older versions of Ubuntu do not.
+Note that SWIG version 4.0.2 MUST be installed before attempting to build the Python bindings.
+Ubuntu includes older versions of SWIG in the apt repository.
 Robot Raconteur will not build using theese older versions installed from apt!
 Install to /usr/local so catkin can find the swig executable.
 See [here](https://github.com/swig/swig/wiki/Getting-Started) for SWIG installation instructions.

-## Documentation

-Documentation for version 0.8.1 can be found at [https://robotraconteur.com/documentation](https://robotraconteur.com/documentation).
-Documentation is being updated.

 ## License